SegersIan/knowledge-base/content/cybersecurity/network-security.md

   * *Data Plane*
     * *Implicit trust zones*  - where can subject move once authenticated
     * *Subjects and systems* - users/systems that seek access
-    * *Policy Enforcement Points* - Where its enforced
+    * *Policy Enforcement Points* - Where it's enforced

 ### Network Access Control (NAC)
-> Is a system/device/endpoint alllwed to connect to given network?
+> Is a system/device/endpoint allowed to connect to a given network?

 * Implementation types
   * Agent